skythelimitdt/natural-disaster-insights/README.md

 ```python
 python main.py
 ```
 IMPORTANT NOTE: App UI may not display properly in Dark Mode.
 Mac users may need to adjust Dark Mode settings accordingly.
-Additionally, images will not load properly without manually changing the files paths.
+Additionally, images will not load properly without manually changing the file paths.
 This shouldn't effect the underlying functionality of the app however.

 ## Tech Stack and Data Flow
 We used a number of different libraries/tools/resources for this project, including: